 Mandatory taxable wage

-Benefits or provisions, not included in the work-related cost scheme, that are obligatorily taxed on an employee level, such as the company car and taxable reimbursements.
+Benefits or provisions, not included in the work-related costs scheme, that are obligatorily taxed on an employee level, such as the company car and taxable reimbursements.

-These reimbursements and provisions formally fall within the work-related costs budget, but are assessed to nil.
-As a result they do not fill the work-related costs budget.
+These reimbursements and provisions formally fall within the work-related costs budget, but they are assessed to nil.
+As a result, they do not fill the work-related costs budget.

 The amount of reimbursements or provisions fall within the work-related costs budget.